superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 - **Recency space** - to understand the freshness of information
 - **Number space** - to interpret user activity
 - **TextSimilarity space** - to interpret the ad creatives
-- **Query time weights** - to optimize results by defining how you treat your data when you run a query, without needing to re-embed the whole dataset

 ## User data